Some of the reasons for separation might be “reconcilable,” but the intrusion of a rebound relationship escalates to “irreconcilable differences.”

 3. Don’t rush to sign divorce papers

-Separation is just the first step towards divorce or a restored marriage.
-Rushing to get a divorce does not give you a chance to have a dialogue and come to a compromise for the sake of your relationship or the children.
+Separation is just a step afore divorce or a restored marriage.
+Rushing for a divorce does not give you a chance to have a dialogue and come to a compromise for the sake of your relationship or the children.

 5. Never deny your partner the right to co-parenting